seanrmurphy/lambda-swagger-test/README.md

 A small application to demonstrate the use of the `go-swagger` library with the go runtime on AWS Lambda.

+Check out this medium post for more information.

 # Requirements

 - Modern go toolchain - I used go 1.14.6